Content Is Still King: The Two Crucial Elements of Using Content for Growth

-Social media and emerging technological trends continue to change how businesses and consumers interact online, but one thing remains the same:.
+Social media and emerging technological trends continue to change how businesses and consumers interact online, but one thing remains the same: Content is still king.
 That is, if it’s done correctly.

 Great content is more than advertising.
-It’s bigger than.
+It’s bigger than brand positioning.
 Done well, content is your brand’s most effective relationship builder.

-Great content engages your audience and.
+Great content engages your audience and fosters trust.
 It puts your brand at the forefront of your target audience’s mind and keeps it there so that your customers come directly to you when they’re ready to buy.
 When distributed effectively, it also produces quantifiable results that translate into increased revenue.
 Just ask Glossier founder and CEO Emily Weiss.

 Weiss has managed to triple Glossier’s active customer count and achieve a 65 percent conversion rate, while growing revenues 600 percent year over year, simply by using content effectively.
-In an industry long accustomed to selling,.
+In an industry long accustomed to selling, Weiss changed it up by listening and engaging.
 She created honest content that made women feel good and united, the kind of content they wanted to read and share.
 The kind of content called “great.”

 If you’re struggling to see results from your content strategy, it is because you’re missing one of these key pieces: You either aren’t creating great content — the kind your audience cares about and wants to share — or you aren’t distributing your content effectively.

 Your target market is inundated with content online.
 Articles, videos, and social media messages constantly vie for attention.
 Great content coupled with strategic distribution stands out, gets you noticed, and gets results.